 Lender submits separately the appropriate financing statement(s) covering all of the Mortgaged Property that, under applicable law, may be subject to a security interest under the Uniform Commercial Code (“UCC”), whether acquired now or in the future, and all products and cash proceeds and non-cash proceeds thereof (“UCC Collateral”).

-Lender submits separately a UCC search conducted by ____________ (must be the title insurance company, a reputable UCC search firm, counsel to Borrower or another licensed attorney) dated, _______ (no earlier than 30 days before this Certificate) of the appropriate UCC filing office(s) indicating that no UCC filings have been made against Borrower, the Project or the Project Assets, unless approved in writing by HUD.
+Lender submits separately a UCC search report conducted by ____________ [must be the title insurance company, a reputable UCC search firm, counsel to Borrower or another licensed attorney] dated, _______ [must be dated no earlier than 30 days before this Certificate] of the appropriate UCC filing office(s) indicating that no UCC filings have been made against Borrower, the Project or the Project Assets, unless approved in writing by HUD.

 The Security Instrument and the Uniform Commercial Code Financing Statement filings, along with any other documents or means required by State law, establish a perfected first lien security interest under the Uniform Commercial Code in the UCC Collateral in favor of Lender.
 Lender shall maintain a perfected lien position in the UCC Collateral for the life of the Loan.